reply-fr/sustainable-personal-accounts/workbooks/manage-preventive-controls.md

 If you need to perform a specific operation on an account that requires root authentication, then you have two options.
 First option: you can detach the SCP policy during the operation, then attach the SCP again.
 Second option: you move the account to another OU that does not feature the control on root account, perform the operation, then move the account back to its initial place.

 ## Step 4 - Prevent deployments anywhere
 The purge of personal accounts requires to visit multiple AWS regions.
 With this control we deny the creation of resources except on a limited set of well-defined regions.
+We also release the constraint for Control Tower itself, by checking the role that it is using across accounts.

 This control is implemented in statement `SpaDenyAllOutsideRequestedRegions`, that is looking like this:
 ```json